Affirmative Defenses to a Partition Action in California

-An experienced partition attorney in California may often be asked whether there are affirmative defenses to a partition under California law.
+Experienced partition attorneys in California are often asked whether there are affirmative defenses to a partition under California law.
 Of course, every defendant wants to win a partition action.

 How to Stop a Partition Action

-1. Challenging a Plaintiff’s Title Interest (Standing to Bring a Partition Action)
+Challenging a Plaintiff’s Ownership Interest (Standing to Bring a Partition Action)

 The requirement is that “A partition action may be commenced and maintained by…An owner of an estate of inheritance, an estate for life, or an estate for years in real property where such property or estate therein is owned by several persons concurrently or in successive estates.”
 Code Civ.
 Proc. § 872.210(a)(2).
 The law is that any co-owner of the property has a right to partition under California law, unless the property is solely property of one marital community that must be raised through a dissolution of marriage via a family law attorney,